Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 enable_service_connect  = bool

+	 # A map of environment variables to pass to the ECS task.
+	 environment_variables  = map(string)

 	 # The maximum number of instances of the ECS service to run across the ECS cluster.
 Auto scaling will not scale beyond this number.
 	 max_number_of_tasks  = number